SamirKumar434/SamirKumar434/README.md

+Hi 👋, I'm Samir
-#  About Me:
+About Me:

 <br>-> Passionate about building scalable web applications and real-world products<br>-> MERN Stack & Next.js enthusiast with a strong focus on full-stack development<br>-> Consistently improving my DSA and problem-solving skills through daily practice<br>-> Exploring the intersection of technology, education, and content creation<br>-> Open to collaborations, internships, and exciting learning opportunities

 ## 🌐 Socials: